nothiner/documentation/content/applications/services/project/tasks/task_creation.rst

    linked to billable projects.
  - :guilabel:`Allocated Time`: the amount of time that the work on this task is expected to last, tracked by timesheets.
  - :guilabel:`Deadline`: the expected end date of the task.
-Once this field is filled in, you can also add a start date to designate the entire time frame of the tasks' duration.
+Click the :guilabel:`Deadline` field to select an end date for your task in the dropdown calendar.
+You can also add a start date for your task to designate the entire time frame of the task's duration: on the dropdown calendar, click the :icon:`fa-calendar-plus-o` (:guilabel:`fa-calendar-plus-o`) icon and select the start date and end date for your task.
+Click :guilabel:`Apply` to save.

 .. tip::